Beta function: Applications

 The beta function is useful in computing and representing the scattering amplitude for Regge trajectories.
 Furthermore, it was the first known scattering amplitude in string theory, first conjectured by Gabriele Veneziano.
 It also occurs in the theory of the preferential attachment process, a type of stochastic urn process.
 The beta function is also important in statistics, e.g. for the beta distribution and beta prime distribution.
-As briefly alluded to previously, the beta function is closely tied with the gamma function and plays an important role in calculus.

 Software implementation

 Even if unavailable directly, the complete and incomplete beta function values can be calculated using functions commonly included in spreadsheet or computer algebra systems.

 In Microsoft Excel, for example, the complete beta function can be computed with the GammaLn function (or special.gammaln in Python's SciPy package):